 You can’t miss the Roman Forum when you’re in Zadar, it’s one of the top things to do in Zadar.
 This large square was huge for the time when it was built from the first century BC until the third century AD.
 It was the main spot in the city where locals could find a market.

 There are a number of areas to explore throughout the forum that are best to be seen during a tour so a guide can explain all of the details of broken stone, ruined buildings and tell you what was rebuilt and the meaning behind each.

 Join a walking tour

-As always, I recommend a walking tour of the city to get you acquainted.
+As always, I recommend a guided tour of the city to get you acquainted.
 Zadar is no exception, especially since most people show up to this Croatian city without any idea of the amount of history that has past through the city’s gates.